The Science of Pickles

 2) Quick Process or Fresh Pack or Heat Processed or Canned Pickles.
 In order to store pickles at room temp, pickles must be pasteurized.
 The jars are sterilized before filling, the pickles are usually packed with a salt brine, vinegar, and spice mix, they are packed in special bottles with special lids, and then they are submerged in boiling water for a precise time.
 The contents are not only pickled but cooked, which changes their flavor and texture.
 This is how grandma stored veggies in the basement for the winter.

 3) Fermented Pickles.
 Fresh sauerkraut and the pickles you buy from a pickle barrel are fermented in barrels or vats.
 The process allows bacteria to turn sugars to lactic acid.
-It takes time and careful control over the temperature and humidity and the bacteria that do the fermentation.
+It takes time and careful control over the temperature and the bacteria that do the fermentation.
 It can be done at home, but it's tricky.

 4) New Pickles or Overnight Pickles.
 These are among my faves and they are by far the easiest.
 When you are done with a jar of pickles, the brine has been diluted a bit, but it is still good.
 Throw some fresh pickling cucumbers or green tomatoes in the brine for at least one day.
 Pickling cukes are a special small breed that you can find in many groceries in the summer, and I quarter them into spears.
 They will soak up the brine, remain bright green and crunchy, and taste just like store-bought for up to two weeks.
 Better.
 You can't keep them for long because the brine isn't full strength, nor do you want to.
 It is the fresh new flavor that makes them charming.
 Just don't try to use a brine twice.